-It took me a few minutes to confirm that this was a the very least a phishing email.
-The usual tall tell signs were not there; in general the links our email addressed point to a different email then what it is displayed (test.com is displayed but it points to badsite.com).
-I guest the sender is counting on the receiver opening the attached word document and not clicking on the links.
+It took me a few minutes to confirm that this was at the very least a phishing email.
+The usual tall tell signs were not there; in general, the links our email addressed point to a different email than what it is displayed (test.com is displayed but it points to badsite.com).
+I guess the sender is counting on the receiver opening the attached word document and not clicking on the links.

 The email has some inconsistencies that made me question its validity:

 - The sender’s email address (email@example.com) is from a different domain than the bank’s domain name santander.co.uk